LuPeBreak/ponto-track-saas/README.md

 ### Vehicles

 - [ ] It should be able to get vehicles within a organization;
-- [ ] It should be able to get vehicle localization within a organization;
 - [ ] It should be able to create a new vehicle (name, type, localization, description);
 - [ ] It should be able to update a vehicle (name, type, localization, description);
 - [ ] It should be able to delete a vehicle;